Human resource data (As of December 2021)

 |Industrial Accident Severity Rate (Electronics)||0.01||0.05||0.01|

 - *1 Labor Accident Frequency Rate: Number of deaths and injuries in labor accidents per 1 million actual working hours.
 It shows the frequency of labor accidents.

 - *2 Labor Accident Severity Rate: Number of workdays lost per 1,000 actual working hours.
 It shows the severity of accidents.

 Employee Health Promotion

 DMC places a priority on creating a work environment that allows individual employees to maintain physical and psychological health to ensure the ability to continue working with vigor and satisfaction.
-We conduct annual health checks and have a consultation system for the employees diagnosed with health problems as well as the face-to-face checks and advice given by our industrial physicians.
-The health check rate in FY2019 was 100% throughout the DMC Group.
+Health checkups are conducted annually (twice a year for employees working at plants), and if any issues are picked up, employees are able to get a consultation and advice from an industrial physician.
+A consultation system is also in place for employees to make use of.
+The health check rate in FY2021 was 100% throughout the DMC Group.

 DMC provides employee stress checks specified by the Industrial Safety and Health Act.
 We assess the stress level of individual employees, a physician provides guidance, and DMC takes measures for better employment to ensure the mental health of all employees.
 Since FY2021, the Personnel Department has taken the lead in conducting interviews with all employees twice a year as a measure to prevent any mental health problems.
 These consultations take the form of a relaxed talk about anything from problems and areas for improvement, to future career goals, and direct supervisors.
 The results of the interviews are grouped into the five categories of company, work, supervisors, systems, and organization, and are used to enhance management and leadership training.